Maryville High School (Missouri): Mascot

-Spoofhound statues left over from the convention sold at carnivals in 1922.
+Spoofhound statues left over from the convention were sold at carnivals in 1922.

-Leslie Edward Ziegeler (1894-1957), who coached high school team said his players looked like a bunch of Spoofhounds.
+Leslie Edward Ziegeler (1894–1957), who coached high school team said his players looked like a bunch of Spoofhounds.
 The name stuck and as the 1923 football season began the team was called the Spoofhound by the Maryville Daily Forum.

 In the 1940s, Ziegler became the superintendent of schools for Columbia, Missouri where the mascot is also named for an early 20th-century doll—the Kewpies.
 The image of the Spoofhound has evolved over the years.
 From the 1950s to the mid 1970s, drawings of it showed a softer more filled out creature called Spoofy.

 In 1977 the "Hi Lights" the high school publication which appeared weekly in the Forum ran a contest entitled, "Spoofy - Does he have a face?" in which they sought a redesign to a more aggressive Spoofhound.
 The winner of this contest was the school art instructor Brian L. Lohafer.
 Lohafer was also a coach and he led the football Spoofhounds to state championship appearances in 1984, 1994, 1996 and a basketball state championship appearance in 1995.
 A variation of the mascot he designed is still the mascot of the school.

 ESPN recognized the Spoofhound as one of its top mascot names and enshrined the Spoofhound in their "Mascot Hall of Fame."
 As of 2016, no other academic institution or sports club had adopted the nickname.